The integration of FastAPI and Django ORM

 ModelT = TypeVar("ModelT", bound=models.Model)

-def retrieve_object(model_class: Type[ModelT], id: int) -> ModelT:
+async def retrieve_object(model_class: Type[ModelT], id: int) -> ModelT:

-instance = model_class.objects.filter(pk=id).first()
+instance = await model_class.objects.filter(pk=id).afirst()

 if not instance: